Reasons Why Your Scalp Itches

 Scalp Ringworm

 Scalp ringworm is a contagious fungal infection that causes rashes on your scalp.
-It typically results in itchy, scaly, bald patches on the head.
+Aside from causing an itchy scalp, it also results in scaly and bald patches on the head.
 Scalp ringworm gets its name from its circular shape (no actual worm is involved) and is most common in children.

 What causes scalp ringworm?